ShakyaRathnayaka18/Farm-Mangement-System/README.md

 To run a local development server you may run the following command.
 This will start a development server at **http://localhost:8000**.

 `php artisan serve`

+## Login Credentials
+Enter these login info to log into the aadmin panel .

+Name : Admin
+Password : Admin123